rubenmromero/ec2-amis/README.md

 # EC2-AMIs

-Tool for create and rotate EC2 AMIs and associated snapshots
+Tool for create and rotate EC2 AMIs and associated snapshots.

 ## Prerequisites